mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 For example, if a business takes out a bank loan for $10,000, recording the transaction would require a debit of $10,000 to an asset account called “Cash,” as well as a credit of $10,000 to a liability account called “Loan Payable.”

 How is it different from single-entry?
-Single-entry doesn’t track assets or liabilities, is prone to mistakes, doesn’t tell you much about the state or health of your business, and is the accounting equivalent of carrying around a velcro wallet—fine when you’re a kid, but not very secure, or reputable, when you’re older.
+Single-entry doesn’t track assets or liabilities, is prone to mistakes, doesn’t tell you much about the state or health of your business, and is the accounting equivalent of carrying around a velcro wallet-fine when you’re a kid, but not very secure, or reputable, when you’re older.
 If you’re a freelancer or sole proprietor, you might already be using this single-entry.
-It’s quick and easy—and that’s pretty much where the benefits of single-entry end.
+It’s quick and easy-and that’s pretty much where the benefits of single-entry end.

  <br>
 </details>